JohnLCaron/egk-ec-mixnet/docs/maths.md

 # egk mixnet maths

+_John Caron, 1/11/2024_

 Preliminary explorations of mixnet implementations to be used with the ElectionGuard Kotlin library.

-We use the ElectionGuard Kotlin library [7] for all the cryptography primitives.
+The ElectionGuard Kotlin library [7] is used for the cryptography primitives.
 This library closely follows the ElectionGuard 2.0 specification [1].

 The math here mostly recapitulates the work of Wikström [6]; Haenni et. al. [2], [3] in explaining the Terelius / Wikström (TW) mixnet algorithm [4], [5]; and the work of Haines [9] that gives a formal proof of security of TW when the shuffle involves vectors of ciphertexts.